LVSTCK/.github/README.md

 2. **Macedonian LLM Evaluation**
 LLM evaluation for Macedonian language.

+3. **Macedonian LLM**
+A language model designed specifically for the Macedonian language, enabling various NLP applications.

 ## 📬 Contact

 For inquiries, feedback, or contributions, please feel free to reach out: